mlesniak/markdown-java/README.md

 # TODO

-- [ ] Log to JSON file / one entry per line including exceptions
 - [ ] Monitor uptime of the server and alert in case of problems (using free plans)
 - [ ] Create Dockerfile
 - [ ] Add automatic deployment to server on update